Batley: 21st century

 Batley's Labour MP Jo Cox was shot and stabbed to death outside her constituency surgery in Birstall in June 2016.
-The politically-motivated murder, carried out by a local man in the name of white supremacy, was the first assassination of a sitting British MP since 1990.
+The politically motivated murder, carried out by a local man in the name of white supremacy, was the first assassination of a sitting British MP since 1990.
 Her seat was filled by Labour candidate Tracy Brabin in a by-election later the same year, uncontested by the other major parties.

-Brabin was elected the first Mayor of West Yorkshire in 2021, triggering a high profile by-election in which Labour expected to struggle to retain the formerly safe red wall seat.
-Former Labour MP George Galloway ran for the Workers Party of Britain, on a platform criticising newly-elected Labour leader Keir Starmer and targetting issues important to the local South Asian Muslim community.
+Brabin was elected the first Mayor of West Yorkshire in 2021, triggering a high-profile by-election in which Labour expected to struggle to retain the formerly safe red wall seat.
+Former Labour MP George Galloway ran for the Workers Party of Britain, on a platform criticising newly elected Labour leader Keir Starmer and targeting issues important to the local South Asian Muslim community.
 Labour candidate Kim Leadbeater, the sister of Jo Cox, ultimately won the election by a narrow margin, following a campaign focused on local issues.
 The governing Conservative's surprise loss was blamed on poor campaigning and a scandal involving Health Secretary Matt Hancock in the weekend prior to the by-election.